afifnazim/nfs-deploy-centos7/README.md

 Some other options we can use in “/etc/exports” file for file sharing is as follows.

-<b>ro:</b> With the help of this option we can provide read only access to the shared files i.e client will only be able to read.
+<b>ro:</b> With the help of this option we can provide read only access to the shared files i.e client will only be able to read. <br>
-<b>rw:</b> This option allows the client server to both read and write access within the shared directory.
+<b>rw:</b> This option allows the client server to both read and write access within the shared directory. <br>
-<b>sync:</b> Sync confirms requests to the shared directory only once the changes have been committed.
+<b>sync:</b> Sync confirms requests to the shared directory only once the changes have been committed. <br>
 <b>no_subtree_check:</b> This option prevents the subtree checking.
 When a shared directory is the subdirectory of a larger file system, nfs performs scans of every directory above it, in order to verify its permissions and details.
-Disabling the subtree check may increase the reliability of NFS, but reduce security.
+Disabling the subtree check may increase the reliability of NFS, but reduce security. <br>
 <b>no_root_squash:</b> This phrase allows root to connect to the designated directory.